About Carol

 Carol's leadership roles during eight years at the Gates Foundation included managing communications for the K-12 education team, and building out the foundation’s state advocacy work.
 She also served as CEO of the Technology Alliance, an organization that supports Washington’s innovation economy.

 Carol earned a Bachelor of Arts in History and Religion from Harvard University and a Master's degree in Education Policy from Stanford University, where she developed her knowledge of education policy.
+She is currently enrolled in a Certificate in K12 Finance course through Georgetown University’s Edunomics Center.

 She served on the John Muir Elementary School PTSA for years, including as treasurer, and was an active volunteer - including serving as president - with the nonprofit, Powerful Schools.